 - Best practices are commendable actions and philosophies that demonstrate an awareness of standards, solve problems and can be replicated.
 Museums may choose to emulate them if appropriate to their circumstances.

+AAM promulgates a set of core standards called the Characteristics of Excellence and shares best practices in the form of books, trainings, and networking opportunities.
 The Alliance recognizes the great diversity of the museum field and the importance of the ethical codes, standards, and best practices developed and issued by various organizations.
-For a list of field-wide and relevant standards, please see the bottom of the page.
+For a list of other field-wide and relevant standards, please see the bottom of the page.

 Some of the key issues addressed in these standards include: stewardship of resources; accountability and transparency; community and audiences; diversity and inclusiveness; public service and educational role; accessibility; and legal and ethical issues.